Autumn In Japan is a great time to set off on foot and hike through the Japanese Autumn Spots recommended here.

 Getting There: Koishikawa Korakuen is a short walk from Iidabashi Station.

-Ginkgo (Elm Tree) Avenue – Icho Namiki (End of November to Beginning of December)
+Ginkgo (Elm Tree) Avenue – Icho Namiki (End of November to the beginning of December)

 Within Meiji Jingu Shrine grounds you will find Icho Namiki, a roadway peppered with ginkgo (elm) trees.
 The park features nearly one hundred and fifty of these trees which by late November turn an earthy golden hue.
 The trees’ deep yellows and great colors draw lots of people who stroll along the park and Shrine.
 When you’ve have had your fill of the color spot for the day you can take a break at a nearby café in fashionable Omotesando st – Tokyo’s 5th Avenue.